yannickoo/menu_link_attributes/README.md

    Note that *label* and *description* are optional information.
 3. Save configuration
-4. Edit menu link and att attributes
+4. Edit menu link and add attributes

 ## Contributing